Use Tiled custom properties

 .

-Basically, it means that we can define some game logic directly in the Tiled map to use it in your game with Bevy.
+Basically, it means that we can define some game logic directly in the Tiled editor to use it in your game with Bevy.

 Using this mechanism, we could for instance: